top of page

 01---2D--Evacuation-Plan.png

-Office Fire Escape Plans
+Office Fire Escape Plans – Accurate & Up-to-Date

-Well-designed evacuation diagrams guide occupants toward the nearest exits, fire stairs, and assembly points, ensuring a clear and safe evacuation path.
-In many facilities, these diagrams also include severe weather guidance, lockdown/shelter-in-place instructions, and wayfinding information for visitors—supporting overall workplace safety and compliance.
+Well-designed evacuation diagrams guide occupants to the nearest exits, fire stairs, and assembly points, ensuring a clear and safe evacuation path.
+Many office plans also include:

-Why Fire Escape Plans Must Be Kept Current
+Why Fire Escape Plans Must Be Current

-• They put occupants and visitors at risk
+• Put occupants and visitors at risk

 Fire Escape Plan Requirements (NFPA / OSHA / International Standards)

-A compliant fire escape plan typically includes:
+A compliant office evacuation diagram typically includes:

 • “You Are Here” locator